Undoing Discriminatory Borders

 The project was launched in October 2020 with two workshops, hosted jointly by the Refugee Studies Centre and the Centre for Fundamental Rights at the Hertie School.
 Papers and discussions held in these workshops have given rise to two sets of publications.
 The first is a Symposium issue of AJIL Unbound (the online publication of the American Journal of International Law) co-edited by Professor Cathryn Costello and Dr Catherine Briddick.
 Contributions include an essay by Professor E. Tendayi Achiume (UCLA and UN Special Rapporteur on Contemporary Forms of Racism, Racial Discrimination, Xenophobia and Related Intolerance) on ‘Digital Racial Borders’, as well as an essay co-authored by Professor Cathryn Costello (Hertie School, RSC) and Professor Michelle Foster (University of Melbourne) entitled ‘Race Discrimination Effaced at the ICJ’.
 Other essays include, by Dr Catherine Briddick ‘When Does Migration Law Discriminate Against Women?’; by Professor Anuscheh Farahat (Friedrich-Alexander-University Erlangen-Nürnberg), ‘Discrimination Inside: Non-Discrimination as a Tool of Migrant Integration’; by Liav Orgad (WZB), ‘When is Immigration Selection Discriminatory?’; and a concluding essay by Professor Colm O’Cinneide (UCL) on ‘Why Challenging Discrimination at Borders is Challenging (and Often Futile)’.

-The second publication, which is in preparation, is a Special Issue of the International Journal of Discrimination and Law (the call for papers can be found here).
+The second publication is a Special Issue of the International Journal of Discrimination and Law (the call for papers can be found here).
 Further events are being planned, so please contact Catherine Briddick if you are a legal scholar working in this field.